 “The Science Guy.”
 William Sanford Nye who goes by his more popular moniker Bill Nye is a science educator who began his career in science as one of Boeing’s mechanical engineers.
-He is most popularly known as Bill Nye the Science Guy where he hosts the Disney/PBS science show for children.
+He is most popularly known as Bill Nye the Science Guy where he hosted the Disney/PBS science show for children.
 Bill Nye is also a comedian, actor, scientist, and a writer.
 He has gained popularity for his many appearances in today’s media as a fun to watch science educator.

 Early Life and Education